duracelldoubleabattery/villager-news-addon-port/README.md

 ## Requirements

-- Minecraft Java Edition 26.2
+- Minecraft Java Edition 26.3
 - Fabric Loader 0.19.5 or newer
-- Fabric API for Minecraft 26.2
+- Fabric API for Minecraft 26.3
-- Entity Model Features 3.3.5 or newer
+- Entity Model Features 3.3.6 or newer
-- Entity Texture Features 7.2.1 or newer
+- Entity Texture Features 7.2.2 or newer
-- Entity Sound Features 0.8.2 or newer
+- Entity Sound Features 0.8.2 or newer (may not work)

 EMF, ETF, and ESF are external dependencies.
 This project does not bundle or modify them.